omartineau/dairybot/ROADMAP.md

 #Todo
 - Interface web pour voir le TOP de la semaine
-- Récupérer son cadeau
 - Localisation

 ##Ideas
-- Reward when a message is edited (not easy, how to know if a message has been modified, need to store it...)
 - Reward action just by giving a reaction emoji on a message.
 - Backup in an admin rood
 - Use Slack Button (but need and SSL endpoint on the node side...)
+- Reward when a message is edited (not easy, how to know if a message has been modified, need to store it...)

-## Ideas of bot function
+## Ideas of new bot function
 ###Welcome bot for new team member
 Helps to give the better first work day